Contrasting Super League Gaming (SLGG) and The Competition

 |2.66

-Super League Gaming presently has a consensus price target of $6.00, suggesting a potential upside of 795.39%.
-As a group, “Amusement & recreation services” companies have a potential upside of 69.56%.
-Given Super League Gaming’s stronger consensus rating and higher possible upside, analysts plainly believe Super League Gaming is more favorable than its competitors.
+Super League Gaming currently has a consensus price target of $6.00, suggesting a potential upside of 766.80%.
+As a group, “Amusement & recreation services” companies have a potential upside of 64.65%.
+Given Super League Gaming’s stronger consensus rating and higher probable upside, equities research analysts clearly believe Super League Gaming is more favorable than its peers.

+8.6% of Super League Gaming shares are held by institutional investors.
+Comparatively, 30.3% of shares of all “Amusement & recreation services” companies are held by institutional investors.
+8.2% of Super League Gaming shares are held by insiders.
+Comparatively, 32.2% of shares of all “Amusement & recreation services” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

-This table compares Super League Gaming and its competitors’ net margins, return on equity and return on assets.
+This table compares Super League Gaming and its peers revenue, earnings per share and valuation.

 |Super League Gaming